 Crispy Roasted Balsamic Brussels Sprouts

-- 1 ½ lbs Brussels Sprouts peel outside leaves off, trim the end off, and slice in half lengthwise
+- 1 ½ pounds Brussels Sprouts peel outside leaves off, trim the end off, and slice in half lengthwise

-- 3 tbsp balsamic glaze some call it balsamic syrup, divided
+- 3 tablespoon balsamic glaze some call it balsamic syrup, divided

 - Salt and pepper to taste